p-rinci/p-rinci.github.io/index.md

 ---
 ## ABOUT
-I am a second year student, very passionate,enthusiastic and hardworking about problem solving and coding.
-Currently pursing Btech in CSE from MNIT Jaipur, I am very skilled at C, C++, Python and
-Javascript.
-I am deeply interested in Machine Learning, AI, Web Development, Cybersecurity and greatly motivated by the ongoing research in this field.
-I excel at breaking down complex tasks and managing teams to execute projects effectively.
+Hello!
+I am **PRINCI MANTRI** a passionate Computer Science Engineering student eager to learn and grow in the field of technology.
+I am deeply interested in Machine Learning, AI, Web Development, Cybersecurityand greatly motivated by the ongoing research in this field.
+I excel at breaking down complex tasks and managing teams to execute projects effectively.This portfolio showcases my skills, education, interests, and how to reach me.
 ---
 ## EDUCATION
 | INSTITUTE | YEAR OF PASSING | DEGREE | GRADE |